catally0/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Provide an example of a distortion-corrected image.

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:

 ![alt text][image2]

+It's quite simple.
+Like I did in `calibration.py`, I firstly load the calibration data `mtx` and `dist` in `cal.npz`.
+If the calibration file doesn't exist, then exit.

+Then I define a function that takes the loaded image as input and return undistot image by using `cv2.undistort` with parameter `mtx` and `dist`, which are loaded above.

+So for the example image above, the undistort result looks like this

+![alt text][image7]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.